Air vs Nitrox vs Trimix

 Nitrox, like atmospheric air, contains a mixture of nitrogen and oxygen, but the percentages have been adjusted to prevent decompression illness and allow divers to stay underwater for longer (although not deeper).

 Most Nitrox is made up of a blend of 64 to 68% nitrogen and 32 to 40% oxygen (although recreational dives can also include oxygen levels of as low as 22%).
-This higher oxygen content reduces the risk for getting the Bends because it decreases the amount of nitrogen being absorbed into the tissues.
+This higher oxygen content reduces the risk of getting the Bends because it decreases the amount of nitrogen being absorbed into the tissues.
 Of course, there are also risks for breathing higher levels of oxygen, which means that Nitrox is not safe for diving at increased depths.

 In order to use Nitrox safely, it’s important to get special training on the topic.
 In your class, you’ll learn how to properly blend and use Nitrox in your dive.